AndersKristof/nixos-config/README.md

    - Generate your hardware configuration automatically
    - Prompt you to customize settings in `flake.nix`
    - Build and switch to the new NixOS configuration
-   - Install and activate the Home-Manager configuration
+   - Set up user dotfiles for zsh, git, and alacritty

 ### Manual Installation